jamespeeler/LGBTQ-Acceptance-Rating/README.md

 - allow users to submit ratings for businesses and display the current average rating

 ### Want to contribute?
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) to find out how!
+__Please let us know what issue you're working on by leaving a comment in the issue.
+It's important in order to keep everything running smoothly.
+Thank you!__